What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 I am Kylie Sayce, an endorsed Nurse Practitioner with extensive clinical experience in sexual and reproductive health and advanced training in the human microbiome.

-Over the past three years, I have completed more than 30,000 telehealth consultations, including caring for women with recurrent vaginal symptoms, BV, thrush, hormonal changes and complex vaginal health concerns.
+Over the past three years, I have completed more than 30,000 telehealth consultations, including caring for women experiencing recurrent vaginal symptoms, bacterial vaginosis, thrush, hormonal changes and complex vaginal health concerns.

 If you are experiencing recurrent vaginal symptoms, persistent discomfort or have questions about your vaginal microbiome, a consultation can help review your history, previous investigations and possible factors contributing to your symptoms.